 Besides the cooking times, it is about the same way we make our grilled T-bone steaks.
 It is just one of those no fail preparations.

 Mix the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
-Let the steaks sit out on the counter for about 20 minutes with the rub on them.
-Keep an eye on your pooch if you have a dog at this point haha!
-Temptation...
+Let the steaks sit out on the counter for about 15-20 minutes with the rub on them before grilling.